florimondmanca/datacenters-drought/README.md

 * Python 3.8+
 * `geos` and `proj` C libraries (install via `apt`, `brew`, or another package manager for your system).

-Then tun the install script:
+Then run the install script:

 ```bash
 scripts/install